chrismhodgson/nextjs-pfrac/data/_pages/races/hartcliff-hill.md

 #### Entry

 Pre-entry will be available closer to the time for £6.
+Entry on the day will be available for £8 if race limit not reached.

 Minimum age to enter is 17 on the 31 December 2026 (FRA rules).